Eligibility

 Two components are necessary for entry into the contest.
 The instructor submits both:

-1. The essay submitted electronically (see link for instructions).
-Students should
+- The essay, submitted electronically (see link for instructions).
+Students should retain a copy;

-retain a copy; entries will not be returned.
+entries will not be returned.
+Paper essay submissions will not be considered.

-2. The Submission Form (see link).
-It should be completed and signed by the student
+The Submission Form (see link at the top).
+It should be completed and signed by the student and returned

-When the annual submission period closes, the department will prepare the essays as
+When the annual submission period closes, the essay entries will be prepared as blind

-blind submissions to the prize committee by removing the names of the students and
+submissions to the prize committee by removing the names of the students and their

-their instructors, leaving only the semester and course section number.
-The committee
+instructors, leaving only the semester and course section number.
+The committee will